rgcgithub/regenie/docs/docs/install.md

 **regenie** uses the [Eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page) for efficient linear algebra operations and this uses threading where possible.

-For PLINK bed/bim/fam files as well as BGEN v1.2 files with 8-bit encoding (format used for UK Biobank 500K imputed data), step 2 of **regenie** has been optimized by using multithreading through [OpenMP](https://www.openmp.org).
+For PLINK bed/bim/fam files, PLINK2 pgen/pvar/psam files, as well as BGEN v1.2 files with 8-bit encoding (format used for UK Biobank
+500K imputed data), step 2 of **regenie** has been optimized by using multithreading through [OpenMP](https://www.openmp.org).